-Excessive humidity can be a terrible thing, especially for hairstyles, make-up, and even inhaling.
-But not enough humidity in your home may actually damage some details of your home’s interior.
-Learn about these few things you may have around your home that insufficient humidity can damage over time.
+A lot of humidity can be a terrible thing, especially for hairstyles, make-up, and even inhaling.
+But not enough humidity in your home may actually harm some details of your home’s interior.
+Learn about these few items you may have in your home that low humidity can damage over time.

 Wooden Floors and Furniture

-Yes – books necessitate moisture to keep the pages from becoming dry and delicate.
-The dryness can also result in the ink flaking and the covers warping.
-Conversely, extreme moisture could cause book pages to stick together permanently, discoloration, and potentially mold.
+Yes – books necessitate moisture to keep the pages from turning dry and delicate.
+The lack of moisture can also cause the ink to flake and the covers to warp.
+On the other hand, extreme moisture could result in the book pages sticking together permanently, discoloration, and possibly mold.

-Too little humidity creates static electricity which can disturb the internal components of electronic equipment, such as your LCD TV, PC, or even your beloved gaming console.
+Too little humidity creates static electricity which can disturb the internal components of electronic equipment, such as your LCD TV, PC, or even your beloved Xbox.

-Whether you are keeping a collection of paintings or stamps and pictures, make sure your home’s humidity is well-balanced year-round.
-Increasing and decreasing of humidity could cause postage stamps to turn brittle and discolored and can even curl the corners on your photos.
-A lack of moisture in the air can also make the paint used to create artwork brittle or cause it to split.
+Whether you are keeping a collection of paintings or stamps and pictures, make sure your home has a good balance of humidity all year.
+Rising and falling of humidity may cause postage stamps to become brittle and discolored and can even curl the corners on your photos.
+A lack of moisture in the air can also make the paint used to create wall art brittle or cause it to split.

 Are you a collector of wine?
 Or a player of the piano?
-Humidity is important to you, too.
-To little humidity can cause the cork in a good bottle of wine to split or shrink, potentially ruining your vino.
-Too little humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or cause cracks in the wood.
+Humidity matters to you, too.
+A lack of humidity can cause the cork in a good bottle of wine to crack or shrink, potentially ruining your vino.
+Low humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or result in cracks in the wood.

 Not sure if your home has the right amount of humidity?
 Call Service Experts Heating & Air Conditioning today for a free in-home comfort analysis to be sure your air isn’t harming your valuable home.